oracle/node-oracledb/doc/api.md

 [`oracledb.BUFFER`](#oracledbconstantsnodbtype)
 and [`oracledb.DEFAULT`](#oracledbconstantsnodbtype).

-The `fetchInfo` property `type` can be set to `oracledb.STRING` for number and date columns in a query to indicate they should be returned as Strings instead of their native format.
+The `fetchInfo` property `type` can be set to `oracledb.STRING` for number, date and raw columns in a query to indicate they should be returned as Strings instead of their native format.
 CLOB column data can also be returned as Strings instead of [Lob](#lobclass) instances.